The Xbox 360 is one of the best consoles ever released, so compiling a list of the best Xbox 360 games is no easy task.

 Infinity Ward went all out with Modern Warfare 2, putting all their cards on the table.
 While the Call of Duty franchise has continued to enjoy success, it’s yet to match the quality found here.
 It, and the two predecessors mentioned, easily make the list of best Xbox 360 games of all time.

 Geometry Wars: Retro Evolved

 It helped, too, that the game was a blast.
-The number of late nights spent trying to improve on my score and climb the leaderboards and perform better than my friends helped prepare me for the wave of AAA online gaming that awaited me in the future.
+The number of late nights spent trying to improve my score and climb the leaderboards and perform better than my friends helped prepare me for the wave of AAA online gaming that awaited me in the future.